sky-xian/VIPER/README.md

 ## Getting Started - Installation of certain parts necessary for an individual user
 __If you are looking to install for a system of users, we recommend you look at appendix C below.__

-Although included in this README are step-by-step instructions, it is assumed that the user has a basic understanding of the *nix command line interface.
+Although included in this README are step-by-step instructions, it is assumed that the user has a basic understanding of the [nix command line interface](https://en.wikipedia.org/wiki/Command-line_interface).

 ### Installing wget and git

-To get some of the required software packages, we will use the command line tools called [wget](http://www.gnu.org/software/wget/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).  *wget* is a popular tool for downloading things off of the internet.  *git* is a distrubted version controll system which we will use to checkout the VIPER code.
+To get some of the required software packages, we will use the command line tools called [wget](http://www.gnu.org/software/wget/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).  *wget* is a popular tool for downloading things off of the internet.  *git* is a distributed version control system which we will use to checkout the VIPER code.

 __These tools are already pre-installed in most systems__, but if you are unsure whether or not you have *wget* enter `wget` and if the return is `wget: command not found`, then you will have to install *wget*.
 Do likewise for *git*.